AcademySoftwareFoundation/rez/README.md

     ]$ python ./install.py -v DEST_DIR

+Please note that if this fails, there may be a problem with the python executable you are using (it may be a custom python build).
+In this case try using /usr/bin/python instead.

 This installs the Rez command line tools.
 It will print a message at the end telling you how to use Rez when the installation has completed.
 Rez is not a normal Python package and so you do not typically install it with pip or setup.py.